CH22B093/Intern-Tasks/README.md

 # Intern-Tasks
 ## Task 1
+This code creates concise summaries of longer documents:
 1.Imports and Setup
 The code begins with essential imports for natural language processing and text analysis:
   Core NLP Libraries: